Advertiser Disclosure

 How old do you have to be to get a credit card?

 According to U.S. federal law, specifically, the Credit CARD Act of 2009, a consumer can apply for a credit card at 18 years old.
 But, it's not as simple as hitting the magical number 18.
-You see, there are certain requirements set by the law that play a key role before you can get a credit card, even if you’re over 18.

 What does the law say about getting a credit card at 18?

-Not only do you need to be 18, but the law also requires applicants to either have some independent income source or a cosigner.
+Not only do you need to be 18, but the law also requires applicants to either have some independent income source or a co-signer.
 In simpler words:

-• Have a cosigner.
+• Have a co-signer.
 This person guarantees to pay your credit card balance if you can't.

 What happens if you're under 21 and want a credit card?